dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ### URL formats

 The URLs indicate the IP addresses or host addresses with ports and protocols that the server should listen on.
+The port can be omitted if it's the default for the protocol (typically 80 and 443).
 URLs can be in any of the following formats.

 * IPv4 address with port number